-If your mammogram is abnormal and our breast radiologist recommends additional diagnostic procedures, we will arrange a rapid follow-up in our breast diagnostic center to minimize your waiting.
+If your mammogram is abnormal and our breast radiologist recommends additional diagnostic procedures, we will arrange a rapid follow-up in our breast diagnostic center to minimize wait time for additional answers.
 Breast diagnostics is conveniently located within the Breast Health Center.

 If You Receive a Cancer Diagnosis

 Learning that you have cancer is an emotional experience.
-We recognize it, and we want to support you through that with care that begins as soon as possible.
+We recognize and acknowledge this and we want to support you through the journey with you with care that begins as soon as possible.
 We strive to have your first appointment with one of our dedicated breast surgeons within 48 hours of your diagnosis.

 What to Expect At Your First Appointment